 Applying to the Program

-Eligible Summer Student Fellow candidates should be in the middle of their Junior year at university when they apply and must have completed their Junior undergraduate courses by the start of the program.
-Eligible Minority Fellow candidates must have completed at least two semesters of undergraduate study.
+Eligible Summer Student Fellow candidates should be in the middle of their Junior year at university when they apply and must have completed their Junior undergraduate coursework by the start of the program.

 Q. In addition to the application what other documents are required for admission?

-In addition to the application, applicants must submit a CV, research statement, official transcripts, a completed Course Record worksheet, and three references.
+In addition to the application, applicants must submit a CV, research statement, unofficial transcripts, a completed Course Record worksheet, and three references.

 Q. When is the application deadline?

 February 15, every year.

 Q. Are there any students that have gone through the program that I can talk to about it?